rsdoiel/pttk/about.md

 functions including a Pandoc preprocessor called prep, a blogging tool called blogit, an RSS generator called rss and localhost static content webserver called ws.
-In this way you should be able to have many of the website features you’d expect from a dynamic content management system like Wordpress without the need to run one.
+In this way you should be able to have many of the website features you'd expect from a dynamic content management system like Wordpress without the need to run one.